SUDDEN HEARING LOSS

 Hearing loss can affect anyone, at any point during a person’s life.
 It affects different people to varying degrees and for different reasons.
 It can be triggered by a number of factors including exposure to loud sounds, certain medications, and illnesses including diabetes and heart disease as well as the normal aging process.

-Sensorineural hearing loss results from damage to the inner ear (cochlea) or the nerve pathways that transmit sound information to the brain.
+- Sensorineural Hearing Loss: Sensorineural hearing loss results from damage to the inner ear (cochlea) or the nerve pathways that transmit sound information to the brain.
 The normal aging process and exposure to loud noise can lead to sensorineural loss.
 Generally, sensorineural loss cannot be reversed and is not treatable with surgery or medication – but it can be improved greatly and effectively with hearing aids.

-Mixed hearing loss is the combination of conductive and sensorineural hearing loss, which can involve damage in the outer, middle, and inner ear simultaneously.
+- Mixed Hearing Loss: Mixed hearing loss is the combination of conductive and sensorineural hearing loss, which can involve damage in the outer, middle, and inner ear simultaneously.

 If you or a loved one are suspecting or experiencing hearing difficulties including hearing loss or tinnitus, please contact our Houston office today to speak with a hearing specialist.
 Together we can discuss the difficulties you are experiencing, address your concerns, and determine what solutions are available to best suit your needs.